CraigWang1/custom-dataset-tools/labelling/README.md

 If annotating small images, press 'r' to zoom.
 ```

-Once activated, go to your labelImg window and draw your first rectangle.
+Once activated, go to back to labelImg and start annotating!
+Once you're done, click on your terminal and press `ctrl c` to kill the script and exit.

-Workflow: draw box, press `e`, repeat.

-You can also press the `r` key to zoom in if annotating small objects.

 (The `e` key automatically saves the annotation, moves to the next image, and selects the rectangle tool to annotate another box.)

-Once you're done, click on your terminal and press `ctrl c` to kill the script and exit.

 Extra tip: Use the default class so you don't have to retype it.